How To Make Your Apartment Look Like a Movie

 MAXIMIZE YOUR SPACE

 When planning out an apartment or bedroom set, the designer is more often than not working to turn a limited area into a functional, realistic-looking living space.
 They can make the most out of small spaces by incorporating different textiles (curtains, rugs, bedsheets, and the like!) and statement furniture pieces.
 You might think that mismatched patterns might clash, but in the case of movies like The Holiday, mixed textiles create a charming cottagecore aesthetic.
 Also consider wallpaper, which is a quick fix for boring walls.
-If you’re not ready to make the switch, Crate & Barrel sells removable wallpapers like this one, perfect for us non-committal folks.
+If you’re not ready to make the switch, Backdrop sells removable premium wallpapers like this one, perfect for us non-committal folks.